West Virginia Law Review

 has caused.
 [FN114]

-Despite this commentator's endorsement, recantation defenses
+Despite this commentator's endorsement, recantation

-that employ a
+defenses that employ a purely contingent locus

-purely contingent locus poenitentiae element are few, if
+poenitentiae element are few, if any.

 3. Hybrid Locus Poenitentiae